-Adding upslope to the front of both weld periods allows a reduction in electrode force.
-This results in a cleaner appearance by reducing electrode indentation, material pickup and electrode deformation.
+Adding upslope to the front of both weld periods allows a reduction in electrode force, this results in a cleaner appearance by reducing electrode indentation, material pickup and electrode deformation.

-CHAPTER 3: USING DC25 WELDING FUNCTIONS
+CHAPTER 3: USING UB25 WELDING FUNCTIONS

-Upslope will also help to displace plating and/or oxides, reduce flashing and spitting, and reduce thermal shock when welding parts containing glass-to-metal seals.
+Upslope will also help to displace plating and/or oxides, reduce flashing and spitting, or reduce thermal shock when welding parts containing glass-to-metal seals.
 In the normal application of dual-pulse, the Pulse 1 weld period provides sufficient heat to displace the plating or oxides, seat the electrodes against the base metals, and force the parts into intimate contact.
 The cool period allows time to dissipate the heat generated during Pulse 1.

 The Pulse 2 weld period completes the structural weld.
-The Pulse 2 weld current is typically greater than the Pulse 1 weld current by a factor of 3, as the first pulse significantly reduces the resistance of the interface between the parts.
-The purpose for the downslope period following either welding pulse is to control grain refinement in brittle parts by slowly reducing the weld current to zero during the downslope period.
+The Pulse 2 weld current is typically greater than the Pulse 2 weld current by a factor of 3 as the first pulse significantly reduces the resistance of the interface between the parts.
+The only use for the downslope period following the Pulse 1 or Pulse weld period is to control grain refinement in brittle parts by slowly reducing the weld current to zero during the downslope period.

 The dual-pulse weld profile is very valuable for pre-checking gross parts positioning problems and reducing parts scrap.
-Use the Pulse 1 weld at 0.100 kA and 2.0 ms as a pre-check pulse.
+Use the Pulse 1 weld at 0.050 kA [or less] and 2.0 ms as a pre-check pulse.
 Experiment with upper and lower limit values that you can use to inhibit the Pulse 2 weld if the test conditions measured by the Pulse 1 weld are out of limits.